nodemailer/nodemailer/README.md

 ## Setting up a transport method

-Before you can send any e-mail you need to set up a transport method.
+Before you can send any e-mails you need to set up a transport method.
 This can be done with `new nodemailer.Transport(type, options)` where `type` indicates the transport protocol and `options` defines how it used.